How much does it cost?

-The one struggle, common to all who are diagnosed with ASD, is their anxieties around social situations.
+The one struggle, common to most who are diagnosed with ASD, is their anxieties around social situations.
 If we limit group numbers and the group is very carefully created to ensure the individuals have common interests, there is more chance of success.

 Why is this only for teens?

 Are you teachers?

-No I am not a teacher.
 I am a practicing Counsellor, Self-Care advocate, Mindfulness Coach, Art Therapist, Founder and Director of 'The Bad Mum's Movement'.
 I have inattentive ADHD myself, am a Mum of a young man who is autistic (this is his preference of language) and a 12 yr old girl who has recently been diagnosed with inattentive ADHD.

-I have created this program as a solution for my own son and hope that it can help many others who are in the same situation as us.
+I created this program as a solution for my own family and hope that it can help many others who are in the same situation as us.

 But they have to be enrolled in school!